leo0514/vpc-on-classic-network/using-lbaas.md

 ```
 {: pre}

 The following section gives details about APIs you can use for load balancers in your VPC environment.
-For the full spec, see the [VPC on Classic API reference](https://{DomainName}/apidocs/vpc-on-classic#list-all-load-balancers).
+For the full spec, see the [VPC API reference](https://{DomainName}/apidocs/vpc-on-classic#list-all-load-balancers).

 | Description | API |
 |-------------|-----|